KeithKrenek/aurum-agent-mini-demo/assistant_instructions.md

 ### 2. Opportunities to Build Momentum
 To grow, focus on areas where small adjustments can have a big impact:

-- **Consistency in Storytelling**: Your messaging across [specific platform] feels aligned, but [another platform] could benefit from greater cohesion.
-By refining your tone and focus, you'll create a seamless experience.
+- **Consistency in Storytelling**: [Specific messaging recommendation]
-- **Enhancing Emotional Engagement**: Stories of how you've helped clients achieve [specific benefit] can strengthen your brand's relatability and inspire trust.
+- **Enhancing Emotional Engagement**: [Specific storytelling opportunity]
-- **Targeted Audience Outreach**: Your current approach connects well with [specific audience segment], but introducing [new method or focus] could expand your reach to [specific untapped segment].
+- **Targeted Audience Outreach**: [Specific audience expansion strategy]

 ## Personalized Growth Roadmap

 ### Month 1: Foundation Strengthening
-- Start with [specific action] because it's your biggest leverage point for establishing [specific benefit]
+- Start with [their biggest leverage point] because [strategic reasoning]
-- Follow with [related action] to reinforce your core message across [specific channel]
+- Follow with [related action] to reinforce [their core message]
-- Evaluate initial results by tracking [specific metric]
+- Evaluate progress by tracking [relevant metric]

 ### Month 2: Audience Expansion
-- Implement [specific tactic] to reach [identified audience segment]
+- Implement [specific tactic] to reach [their ideal customer segments]
-- Develop [content type] that addresses [specific pain point]
+- Develop [content type] addressing [their identified pain points]
-- Test different approaches to determine which resonates most effectively
+- Test approaches to optimize [their messaging strategy]

 ### Month 3: Refinement and Scaling
-- Analyze results from previous months to identify top-performing elements
+- Analyze results to identify top-performing elements
-- Scale successful initiatives by [specific method]
+- Scale successful initiatives through [specific methods]
-- Introduce [new element] to further differentiate your brand
+- Introduce [new enhancement] to further differentiate

 ## Action Plan: Where to Focus Next